setr/pychan/README.md

 - [ ] Limited Bans (ie 1 day, or on one board)
 - [ ] Mod-options for index page

-### CODEBASE
+### CONFIGS
 - [x] A proper config file (PYTHON)
        - completed in the form of a python class.
 May use configparser to have an ascii-based config, but probably not worth the effort
+- [ ] Need board-specific configs (currently its global to the whole site)
+    - Probably something like a nested dictionary
+    - globals are at the top, and then you set specific ones, with the L1 dict being the boardname (ie 'v')
+- [ ] Missing options I can think of now
+    - [ ] Media support On/Off
+- [ ] C

+### CODEBASE
 - [ ] Move flask routing and helper functions into seperate files
 - [x] DB needs to be split into an entry point file and helper functions
        - with the helper functions always consuming engine transaction objects
        - and the entry points always spawning them
 - [ ] Give files proper names (ie not testchan)
 - [ ] Write some actual fucking unit tests
+- [ ] _upload is getting way too complex; break it up and simplify conditional-routing

+### DOCS
+- [ ] Most of the functions have Napolean-Sphinx compatatible docstrings, but we still need to start generating them

 ### MAYBE
 - [ ] Converter script from meguca-css to ours
 - [ ] Add multi-image support (this seems like it'll be annoying to add) (SQL/PYTHON)
        - I believe most of the support for this is now complete, with everything now assuming theres a list of files
        - However, I have no real idea how to add multi-image support on the frontend side, without declaring #id1 #id2 #id3 boxes, and then looking through all of them.
 Which is do-able, but seems pretty stupid.
-Ideally, it should just reach flask as a list of files to operate on.
+Ideally, it should just reach flask as a generic list of files to operate on.
 - [ ] Floating reply box (JS)
 - [ ] Thread Watcher (JS/AJAX)
 - [ ] Report